CS5001-khoury/hw01/README.md

 # Homework 1: Welcome to CS5001

 First before you start this homework assignment, make sure you compete the syllabus quiz!
 You won't be able to turn in this homework until you score a 4 of 4 on the quiz.
 Now let's start.
-Part of this homework will be autograded and parts will be graded via TAs.
+Part of this homework will be auto-graded and parts will be graded via TAs.
 You will have four points possible for this assignment, each corresponding to a Tier Mastery category (see the syllabus!)

 ## Task 0: warm-up - Star Rating App

-For this assignment, you will want to use the provided template file called [star_rating.py](star_rating.py).
-The file does have errors in it, but you should be able to load it fine into IDLE.
+Use the provided template file called [star_rating.py](star_rating.py).
+The file does have logical errors in it, but you should be able to load it fine into IDLE.
 If you run the file without changes, it should output the following:

 ```text
 1 star rating: